jonzamora/neural-networks-from-scratch/README.md

 pip install nnfs
 ```

+You can find all code in the `src` directory.

-## Note
+## Notes

-This is an in-progress repository!
+- This is an in-progress repository!
 I will be updating this project in the coming weeks until it is finished.
 Stay tuned!
+- I plan to have the following Neural Networks from Scratch implemented:
+  - [ ] Multilayer Perceptron
+  - [ ] Convolutional Neural Network
+  - [ ] Recurrent Neural Network